mdn/translated-content-de/files/de/web/css/_doublecolon_view-transition-new/index.md

   animation-delay: inherit;
 }

-/* Keyframes für das Überblenden, wenn es 2 Bilder gibt */
+/* Keyframes for blending when there are 2 images */
 @keyframes -ua-mix-blend-mode-plus-lighter {
   from {
     mix-blend-mode: plus-lighter;